nus-tee3201/2019/programming/strings-workingWith/e-shortenString.md

   If text is longer than 10 characters, return the first four characters followed by '..' followed by the last four characters.
-  If text is not longer than 10 characters, returns text.
+  If text is not longer than 10 characters, return text.

   Example:
   shorten('1234567890abcd') returns '1234..abcd'